instana/instana-otel-collector/README.md

 ## Overview

-The Instana Distibution of OpenTelemetry Collector aims to bring a streamlined OpenTelemetry experience to the Instana ecosystem.
+The Instana Distibution of OpenTelemetry Collector (IDOT) aims to bring a streamlined OpenTelemetry experience to the Instana ecosystem.

 ## Getting Started